anshuman1117/Intro-to-Programming-IP-HW/Readme.md

 -->
 ## Acknowledgments

-* My friends and the TA, specially my tutorial TAs, who kept the course always interesting and challenging for us all.
+* My friends and the TA, specially my tutorial TAs, who kept the course interesting and challenging for us all.